 How Does TMS Work?

 The precise reason why TMS works is unknown, and TMS therapy for bipolar disorder is still being studied.
-TMS has been shown remarkably effective in treating stubborn cases of depression that did not yield to traditional methods of psychotherapy and medication.
+TMS has been shown remarkably effective in treating stubborn cases of bipolar disorder that did not yield to traditional methods of psychotherapy and medication.
+It can also treat conditions such as:

 If you’re considering TMS therapy for bipolar disorder, South Tampa Psychiatry can help.
 Staffed by some of the best psychiatrists in the state, South Tampa Psychiatry has years of experience dealing with mental health issues like addiction, depression, anxiety, and bipolarity.
 Don’t spend another day wrestling with this life-threatening issue.
-Call us at 866.273.5017 today.
+Call us at 866.273.5017, or contact us online today.